Mayple logo

 How much do Facebook Ads cost?

 Facebook bills advertisers based on different metrics.
-The most common ones are cost per click (CPC), cost per mile (CPM), and cost per lead (CPL).
+The most common ones are cost per click (CPC), cost per mille (CPM), and cost per lead (CPL).
 CPC is the cost for every click your ad receives, CPM is the cost per thousand impressions your ad receives, and CPL is the cost for every lead generated through Facebook Ads.

 Generally speaking, campaigns with larger advertising budgets tend to be more effective since they have access to a wider range of features and options that can help them optimize their campaigns and get more traction.